 4. Reviewing Employee Performance

-Performance reviews are normally conducted quarterly or annually depending on the size and structure of your company.
+You can conduct quarterly or annual performance reviews depending on the size and structure of your company.
 These can be self-assessment reviews or peer evaluation, otherwise known as 360-degree feedback.
 Additionally, performance feedback, provided by a supervisor, is also common.

 5. Learning Opportunities